nanaioss/Celestial/README.md

 /
 /
 ## Project info:
-CELESTIAL is a website that contains the necessary guideline for diverse fields such as Culture, Art, Music, Multimedia, etc.
+CELESTIAL is a website for Art Residency that contains the necessary guideline.
 /
 /
 ## Technologies
-Project is created with: HTML, CSS, BOOTSTRAP, SASS.
+Project is created with:
+/
+/
+HTML
+/
+CSS
+/
+BOOTSTRAP
+/
+SASS